 Find Support for Mesothelioma

 A mesothelioma diagnosis can deeply affect you and your loved ones.
 You may feel anger, confusion, sadness, and isolation as you navigate through your fight with mesothelioma.

 It is important to remember that you are not alone in your journey.
 There are thousands of people in the same situation that can offer you support when you need it the most.
 A mesothelioma support group may offer kindness, knowledge, and a shared understanding of your situation.

 Mesothelioma Hope also offers 24/7 support from our Patient Advocates dedicated to helping families with mesothelioma.
 Contact us today to share your story.

 Mesothelioma Support FAQ

 How does cancer affect your mental health?

-It’s also important to note that it is still possible to receive treatment for mental health conditions even while battling cancer.
 Talk to your doctor about what next steps you can take if you begin experiencing symptoms of anxiety and/or depression after your mesothelioma diagnosis.

 How can I find mesothelioma support groups online?